alinaserinia6/tictactoe/README.md

 - Win detection: The game automatically detects when a player wins or if it's a draw.
 - Reset functionality: Start a new game at any time.

-## Screenshots

-Include some screenshots of your app in action here.

 ## Installation

 download it from [here](https://github.com/alinaserinia6/tictactoe/releases/download/game/install.apk)